SRIRAM-VIGNESH-V/CyberEye/README.md

     - 1 (phishing) if the number of forwardings is greater than 2, 0 (legitimate) otherwise.

 <br> All the above mentioned features have been extracted using the FeatureExtraction.py in the git-repository.
+So, all together 16 features are extracted from the 10,000 URL dataset and are stored in 'urldata.csv' file.

+## Model Training
+The input URL is classified as phishing (1) or legitimate (0).
+The supervised machine learning model (classification) considered to train the dataset in this project is XGBoost classifier (Extreme Gradient Boost).

+## Results
+The XGBoost model gave 86.64% accuracy and is attached with the repository as XGBoostClassifier.pickle.dat file.
+## License
+This project is current under MIT license.